Opel Monza: Monza A2 (1982–1986)

 In 1982, the Monza, Rekord and Senator all got a face-lift and were named the A2 (E2 for the Rekord).
 The A2 looked similar to the A1 overall but with some small changes to the front end.
 The headlights noticeably increased in size, and the front was more streamlined than the A1.
 The car was much more slippery, with drag resistance down by around ten percent (from 0.40 to 0.35 $\scriptstyle C_\mathrm x\,$).
 Also the chrome parts like bumpers etc. were changed to a matt black finish, or with plastic parts.
 The bumpers were now made of plastic and gave the Monza the look of a sports car in appearance, and actually did look similar to the Opel Manta, despite the ample size difference.
 The rear lights were the same and the orange front indicators were now clear glass, giving a much more modern look to the car.
 Overall the update was regarded as successful although retrospectively some of the purity of the lines of the early car were lost.

 At a time of rising fuel prices, the need for fuel efficiency was becoming paramount, and Opel decided to change the engine specifications of the Monza.
 This meant introducing both the inline four-cylinder CIH 2.0E engine from the Rekord E2 (replaced by the torquier 2.2 in October 1984).
-However, as the Monza weighs almost 1400 kg, given the 115 PS of the two engines, the cars were underpowered and thus unpopular.
+However, as the Monza weighs almost 1400 kg, given the 115 PS of the two engines, the cars were considered underpowered and thus unpopular.
 The 2.5E was given a new Bosch injection system so between 136 and 140 PS was available.
 The 2.8S was taken out of production.
 The 3.0E engine stayed the top of the range.
 The 3.0E was given an upgraded Bosch fuel injection and fuel consumption improved somewhat.

 The cars now came with more luxurious interior, electrically controlled side mirrors and even an on-board computer, recording fuel consumption, speed and range.

 The launch of the A2 in the UK saw the demise of the Vauxhall Royale Coupe, which had been sold alongside the Monza, resulting in only the Opel model being available on the market.
 The Royale was disparagingly described by Autocar as "an effeminate, frilly, titivated version of the [Monza] with fussy wheels and an unpleasant (often pastel-shaded) velour-smothered interior".